(last updated 15 November 2017)

 1. Charles William Bassett (1914-71).
 The Department of Veterans Affairs' nominal roll for World War 2 shows that VX1536 Gunner Charles William Bassett, born in Melbourne on 6 December 1914, enlisted in the Australian Army at Yarraville on 23 October 1939.
 He was then living at Albert Park in Melbourne and gave R. Bassett as his NOK.
 He was discharged from the Army on 13 September 1945 while serving with the 2/1 Tank Attack Regiment.
 According to the Marguglio Family Tree on Ancestry, Charles married Bessie Agnes Wescott (1919-88), the daughter of Charles Wescott and Annie Sabrina Lingwood (1894-1971).
 The Australian electoral rolls show that Charles William, clerk, and Bessie were living at 3 Mackay Street in Footscray in 1949 (together with a Catherine Annie Bassett, machinist), and then at 22 Narcissus Ave Boronia where Charles was living at the time of his death (probably at the Heidelberg Repatriation Hospital) in 1971.
 After Charles' death Bessie continued to live at Boronia until the mid-1970s when she moved to Noble Park.
 She died at nearby Dandenong in 1988 and was cremated at the Springvale Crematorium (Charles seems also to have been cremated there and is memorialised in the Crematorium's Banksia Garden).
 They had two children we are aware of: a son, Douglas Charles, born in Melbourne in 1950, and an older daughter, Christina who the Marguglio Family Tree tells us, is married and has four children.

-Although still to be confirmed, we think Robert's wife was Elizabeth Myrtle Storey (1915-92), daughter of Cuthbert William Storey (1878-1955) and Myrtle Backhouse (1881-1919).
-Mike Bassett tells us that Robert and Elizabeth had two sons: Michael Cuthbert Bassett (born in 1945 and now has five children and seven grandchildren) and John Augustine Bassett (1947, no children).
-As mentioned above, after the war Robert returned to Australia where he took up an appointment in that country's peacetime navy.
+Bert's wife was Elizabeth Myrtle Storey (1915-92), daughter of Cuthbert William Storey (1878-1955) and Myrtle Backhouse (1881-1919).
+They were married at Leighton Hall in Lancashire.
+Mike Bassett tells us that in 1905, Myrtle 'won the first Ladies Golf Championship in Melbourne . . . [adding that is is] amazing that my paternal grandfather and maternal grandmother were in Victoria at the same time!
+He adds that Bert and Elizabeth had two sons: 1) himself, Michael Cuthbert Bassett, who was born in 1945 and has five children and seven grandchildren; and 2) John Augustine Bassett (1947, married with no children).
+As mentioned above, after the war Bert returned to Australia where he was commissioned into that country's peacetime navy.
 He was promoted to Commander on 30 June 1952 and resigned from the RAN on 1 October 1956.
-During his time in Australia's post-War Navy Robert served on the Shropshire, Terrible and Glory and was stationed at HMAS Londsale, Albatross and Cerebus as well as in Sydney and Melbourne.
-He returned to England after his retirement and was living at Leighton Hall at Cornforth in Lancashire in 1958 and, from 1983, at the 'The Cottage' at Albrighton near Wolverhampton in Shropshire.
-Robert died at Albrighton on 27 November 1988.
+During his time in Australia's post-War Navy Bert served on the Shropshire, Terrible and Glory and was stationed at HMAS Londsale, Albatross and Cerebus as well as in Sydney and Melbourne.
+He returned to England after his retirement and was living at Leighton Hall at Cornforth in Lancashire in 1958 and, from 1983, at 'The Cottage' in Albrighton near Wolverhampton in Shropshire.
+Bert died at Albrighton on 27 November 1988.
 His naval record contains a cable sent from Australia House in London to Navy HQ in Canberra advising of his death and stating a Requiem Mass was to be held for him on 6 December 1988 at St Joseph's Church at Albrighton.
-The cable further stated Robert had requested his death be notified to Rear Admiral W. J. Dovers CBE, DSO (who joined the RAN around the same time and eventually became Chief of Navy Personnel).
+The cable further stated Bert had requested his death be notified to Rear Admiral W. J. Dovers CBE, DSO (who joined the RAN around the same time and eventually became Chief of Navy Personnel).
 A death notice was published in The London Times on 30 November 1988 (we have still to view it).
-Elizabeth died at Albrighton four years later.
+Mike Bassett tells us his mother Elizabeth continued to live at Albrighton after her husband's death and died there on 10 March 1992.

 From the Gillespie Family Tree on Ancestry, this photo is of Christina Mary Henderson and her family in around 1909.